-The Glowlight Tetra is absolutely gorgeous and surprisingly easy to care for.
-Originating in the rivers of Guyana, it is easygoing and peaceful and can survive in a fairly wide range of aquarium setting.
-Because they are schooling fish, you'll want to purchase at least six Glowlight Tetras at the same time.
+The glowlight tetra is absolutely gorgeous and surprisingly easy to care for.
+Originating in the rivers of Guyana, it is easygoing and peaceful and can survive in a fairly wide range of aquarium environments.
+Because they are schooling fish, you'll want to keep at least six glowlight tetras.

 |Origin||Essiquibo River, Guyana|

 |Temperature||74 to 82 F (24 to 28 C)|